adamfinkelstein/hepcat-chair/README.md

 * As of SA23, the sort score for journal-only papers is the mean journal review score, while the sort score for dual-track paper is the mean of the conference review score.

-* The optional argument `--ave-all` instructs the program to instead compute the sort score as a simple mean of all scores (still journal-only scores for journal-only submissions).
+* The optional argument `--ave_all` instructs the program to instead compute the sort score as a simple mean of all scores (still journal-only scores for journal-only submissions).

 * The status is typically either:
 	* (a) the recommendation of the primary and secondary, if they both provide the same recommendation, or